 I had grown up in a small mining village in Derbyshire: it was a village where my friends didn’t go to university.

-At the time I was at school, the main career prospects were to work in the local underwear factory.
-All the women of the village caught a bus that was provided and were shipped to another village where the factory was.
+When I was at school, the main career prospects were to work in the local underwear factory.
+All the women of the village caught a bus and were shipped to another village where the factory was.
 The men went to work in the pit or the steelworks.

-I had taken A levels and didn’t do very well in them so was working in a greengrocer’s shop.
-I saw an advert to study the legal executives course and applied and started my studies in September 1993.
+I had taken A-levels and didn’t do very well, so was working in a greengrocer’s shop.
+I saw an advert to study the legal executives course, applied and started my studies in September 1993.

 The law centre encouraged to pursue my ambitions of becoming a solicitor.

 In 2010, I remarried and at the same time as having my second child I studied for and passed the postgraduate diploma in law.
 I was exempt from a training contract as a CILEX fellow and completing the LPC was then the only thing standing in my way.